mkingsnorth/shipwright-docs/docs/parameters/parameters_ref.rst

 Material Override
 -----------------------

-This will override the default material for the objects on this layer.
+This will override the default material for the objects on this level.

 Generate UVs
 ------------------